 - Next, hook your hips, gently move your upper arm to 45 degrees, and bring the barbell down until it’s right beneath your kneecap.

-- Tighten your core, and keep the shoulders down and backward.
+- Tighten your core, and keep the shoulders down and backwards.

 - Raise the barbell until it is between your navel and beneath the sternum.